-Farms owners who are interested in participating in this project are encouraged to foster a supportive educational environment for participating interns and some best practices include providing a space for interns to develop and implement experimental techniques for cultivating and harvesting agricultural and horticultural crops.
+Farms owners who are interested in participating in this program are encouraged to foster a supportive educational environment for participating interns and some best practices include providing a space for interns to develop and implement experimental techniques for cultivating and harvesting agricultural and horticultural crops.

 - San Juan